 I did my undergraduate degree at the University of Guelph.
-There I met turtle guru Ron Brooks, and so began my research career in herpetology.
+There I met herpetologists Ron Brooks and Jim Bogart, and so began my formal training in herpetology.
 I did my MSc under Ron’s supervision at Guelph, studying the population ecology of Spotted Turtles at their northern range limit.
 In the summers, I taught biology to kids at a canoe-tripping camp, and so got to combine my interests in biology, teaching, and the outdoors.

 Between my MSc and PhD, I worked as a Lab Coordinator in the Cryobiology Lab at Miami University in Oxford, Ohio, USA.
 I worked with Rick Lee and Jon Costanzo, and their graduate and undergraduate students.
 I learned a whole new set of skills and gained an appreciation for physiological-ecology and the incredible adaptations that herps have for surviving winter.